utunga/thankful/doc/theory.md

 #### Identity proxy

 Acknowledgements can also be sent via private message, or through a third party as a proxy.
 In this case some form of (potentially anonymized) public record must then be made available.
-For instance, a PM to a private facebook chat may also be monitored by a bot invited into that chat who could then repost a (possibly pseudo/anonymized) representation of that acknowledgement with a signature proof indicating that the message was from the original sender (or at least that the sender trusted the app to post on their behalf).
+For instance, a message to a private facebook chat may be monitored by a bot invited into that chat who could then repost a (possibly pseudo/anonymized) representation of that acknowledgement with a signature proof indicating that the message was from the original sender.

-Identity proxys could also potentially add meta data to decorate a message such as by reading the message text and creating smart contracts on the users behalf, based on that message but using private keys known to the proxy, and then posting on their behalf to (for instance) the ethereum block chain.
+Identity proxies could also potentially add entire contracts by reading the message text and creating smart contracts on the users behalf, configured by the message text to represent the acknowledgement, but using private keys known to the proxy, and then posting on their behalf to (for instance) the ethereum block chain.

 ## Nodes